MetPX/Sundew/doc/indexe.rst

 through the file system is thought to be cumbersome and less general than explicit middleware message passing, which also handles the logs in a straight-forward way.

 One of the design goals of sarracenia is to be end-to-end.
-Rsync is point-to-point, meaning it does not support the "transitivity" of transfers across multiple switching engines that is desired.
+Rsync is point-to-point, meaning it does not support the "transitivity" of transfers across multiple data pumps that is desired.
 On the other hand, the first use case for Sarracenia is the distribution of new files.
 Updates to files are not common, and so file deltas are not yet dealt with efficiently.
 ZSync is much closer in spirit to this use case, and Sarracenia may adopt zsync as a means of handling deltas, but it would likely place the signatures in the announcements.
 Using an announcement per checksummed block allows transfers to be parallelized easily.
 The use of the AMQP message bus also allows for system-wide monitoring to be straight-forward, and to integrate other features such as security scanning within the flow transparently.

 MetPX-Sundew
 ============